brandon-toner/brandontoner-jekyll-garden/_notes/Instructions to myself for how to publish.md

 - Enter "git push" (then tab to autocomplete)
 	- ![[Pasted image 20220806121718.png]]
 - The green git symbol by itself indicates that the repository is in alignment with the local folder.
 (Everything has been published successfully)

+*Note: I'm aware those pasted images didn't render.
+Not sure how to fix lol*